Astral-Cyrusa/TwilightImperium3-ShatteredAscension4.2-CompactRulebook/TwilightImperium3-ShatteredAscension4.2-CompactRulebook.md

 * **Fighter Capacity**: The System must have a sufficient [Fighter Capacity](#user-content-Capacity_unitAbility) to support the produced Fighters. -->

 **Placing produced units** <a name="PlacingProducedUnits"></a>
-> Change from base SA: Made explicit where troops and PDSs produced by units in space may be placed.
+> Change from base SA: Made explicit where ground units and PDSs produced by units in space may be placed.

 After units have been produced, they must be placed according to the following rules.
 The *producer* refers to the unit that produced them:

 * Ships are placed in the space of the System containing the *producer*
-* If the *producer* is on a planet, then all produced units with the *Planet-based* trait (troops and PDSs) must be placed on the planet.
+* If the *producer* is on a planet, then all produced units with the *Planet-based* trait (ground units and PDSs) must be placed on the planet.
 Else, they may be distributed in the System among friendly planets and friendly units with sufficient [capacity](#user-content-Capacity_unitAbility) to carry them.
 </div>
 </div>